RikilG/Propel/README.md

  - Scrape CMS to find notices/events and add to calendar
  - take photo of calendar and put as wallpaper
    - for neatness, blur existing wallpaper and overlay calendar on it(imagemagick?)
- - orgmode style todo list?
+ - orgmode style notes (save in markdown, view in markdown)
- - use sql database(a table per year) to store events written by hand
- - include diary entries?
- - sync to google calendar?
  - add goals and checklist (like todo) for each day
+ - use sql database to store events
+ - include diary entries (encrypted?)
+ - sync to google calendar

 ## Contributing